 3. Choose Older Shoes

-Then there are times where you feel that instead of using two different colored shoes, just wear some older pair whose color it does not really matter if get stained.
+Then there are times when you feel that instead of using two different colored shoes, just wear some older pair whose color it does not really matter if get stained.

 During the Run: Minimizing Damage and Exposure